driesverreydt/order-solution-jpa/README.md

     - Path: `/orders`
     - Methods: [GET]
     - Produces: [application/json]
-- **Reorder the specified order**
-    - Path: `/orders/{id}/reorder`
-    - Methods: [POST] (no request body should be provided)
-    - Produces: [application/json]
 - **Get all orders for the specified customer**
     - Path: `/orders/customers/{customerId}`
     - Methods: [GET]
     - Produces: [application/json]

-## General remarks

-### Regarding inspecting this code:
-the best way to take a look at it is by `cloning` (not forking) the repository on your development laptop and go through it in IntelliJ (use `F4` or `left-click` + `ctrl` to go into a method or object).
-Pick one story (e.g. creating an order) and start from the `controller`, then work your way down to the `service` and then to the `domain`.
-That way, you're really following a context *flow*.
-Randomly inspecting code without any context won't give much clarity.

-### Regarding events:
-Spring's Event functionality was used (search for the `ItemEventHandler` and `OrderItemCreatedEvent`) to update the stock of an Item when an Order contains that Item.
-It decouples the creation of an Order with updating the stock of an Item.
-A small tutorial on Event Publishing with Spring (it's really not difficult) can be found here: http://www.baeldung.com/spring-events

-### Regarding Ubiquitous language:
-The term (and object)`OrderItem` exists in the domain instead of `ItemGroup`.
-In the `api` module, `ItemGroupDto` was used (as the Dto of `OrderITem`).
-This can be seen as a temporary state.
-In the end, we should use one or the other (ubiquitous language).
-We do believe `OrderItem` is a better name (item in the order) than `ItemGroup(Dto)`.
-If the business is convinced of this, we could refactor the code to only contain `OrderItem` and `OrderItemDto`.
-If not, we should refactor `OrderIem` to `ItemGroup`.

-### Regarding logging:
-Some essential, but limited logging is performed: All the REST requests are logged (logger level TRACE) in `LoggingInterceptor` class.
-All exceptions (logger level ERROR) in `ControllerExceptionHandler`, which has the `@ControllerAdvice` annotation, are logged.

-### Regarding reuse, design:
-Generics and abstraction are used to create reusable repositories, builders, mappers, entities,...
-They offer code-reuse, but also help in making it clear to other developers how those kind of objects should behave.

-### Regarding Entities
-Every class in the domain that is an entity (evolves over times, is unique (has uniqueness, almost always resulting in an ID) extends the `Entity` class which has the ID as its state and behavior.
-All classes extending `Entity` inherit this state and behavior.

-### Regarding repositories
-All repositories (extending `Repository`) will set the ID for the entity upon creation of that entity.

-### Regarding TDD
-All flows and edge cases are covered.
-Around 90% of the code was written *test-first*.
-Do inspect those tests.
-You'll see (for example) that for the services, I have both written *integration* and *unit* tests, it might be interesting to see which test covers what cases.

-### Regarding Validation
-We've created custom (own-made) validators that we use in our services.
-You can however, and this is highly advised, use **Javax (Bean) Validation**.
-This way, we can annotate our instance variables of our domain entities and value objects with certain validation rules (e.g.: `@NotBlank` `@NotEmpty`, `@PositiveOrZero`,...).
-We then simply have to enable validation (on the services, using `@Validation`) to assert all validation rules added inside of our domain..